jrmykolyn/jest-practice/README.md

 At a minimum, your submission should include the following:
 - Passing implementations of the tests defined within the `test/cookbook.test.js` file.
 - Passing implementations of the tests defined within the `test/cookbook-cli.test.js` file.
 - Integration tests for the `CookbookCli` to ensure that it is correctly interacting with the underlying `Cookbook`.
 These tests have not been defined _or_ implemented.
+This means that you must figure out what the tests cases should be _and_ how to implement them.

 ## Stretch Goals
 If you are interested in going above-and-beyond the minimum requirements of the assignment, try implementing one or more of the stretch goals outlined below: